Civic Engagement & Voter Registration: What’s in it For Me?

 There are many ways to become civically engaged, and simply voting in this year’s elections can make a difference.
 Though this trend has recently begun to reverse, overall voter turnout for midterm elections has been consistently low compared to turnout for presidential elections since the 1840s.
 For example, the 53.8% voter turnout for the 2018 midterm election fell below the turnouts of the 2016 (61.4%) and 2020 (66.8%) presidential elections.

 The lack of voter turnout is a result of voter disinterest, feelings of voting insignificance and disagreeing with political platforms.
-Pew Research Center analysis of 2016 Census Bureau data found that 25% of the registered voters who did not vote in the 2016 election claimed they disliked the candidates or the campaign issues.
+A Pew Research Center analysis of 2016 Census Bureau data found that 25% of the registered voters who did not vote in the 2016 election claimed they disliked the candidates or the campaign issues.
 Additionally, 15% of voters were either uninterested in the election or felt their vote did not matter.

 Despite a history of low voter turnout among Americans, there are many ways to get involved in the voting process as an HCC student.
 Discussing the importance of the upcoming elections with others is a great way to learn what these issues mean to them and yourself.
 Additionally, registering to vote this election season is an easy way to become more civically engaged.
-For information on registering, checking register eligibility, updating voter registration information and more, visit the Maryland State Board Of Elections website
+For information on registering, checking register eligibility, updating voter registration information and more, visit the Maryland State Board Of Elections website.

 As Wynn mentioned to voters unsure about their votes making a difference: “[Your] voice and opinions matter, and a great way to express them is to vote and get involved with [your] communities.”